warpgt/linux_tools/README.md

 Scripts use **apt-get** inside.
 You type software name like when using *apt-get install NAME*

+You can download more software using space as separator e.g.: `> NAME1 NAME2` it will produce zip file like *NAME1_NAME2_install.zip*

 **offline_downloads.sh** downloads needed \*.deb files and compress them into one zip file (like setup.exe files in windows)

 Script generate file e.g: *NAME*_install.zip.
 Where *NAME* is software name.
 Script adds *_install* suffix.